 If you encounter problems, obey binding instructions and refer to the troubleshooting guide for other instructions.
 If needed, contact the appropriate Horizon Product Support office.
-For a list of compatible DSM[®] transmitters, please visit www.bindnfly.com.

 SAFE® Technology

 Revolutionary SAFE® (Sensor Assisted Flight Envelope) technology uses an innovative combination of multi-axis sensors and software that allows model aircraft to know its position relative to the horizon.
 This spatial awareness is utilized to create a controlled flight envelope the aircraft can use to maintain a safe region of bank and pitch angles so you can fly more safely.
 Far beyond stability, this level of protection offers multiple modes so the pilot can choose to develop his or her skills with a greater degree of security and flight control that always feels crisp and responsive.